vikrant82/trace_analyzer/README.md

 This tool analyzes OpenTelemetry trace files exported from observability platforms like Grafana, Jaeger, or similar systems.
 It provides insights into:
 - Service-level performance metrics
-- Endpoint call frequencies and latencies
+- HTTP endpoint call frequencies and latencies
 - Service-to-service communication patterns
+- Kafka/messaging operation patterns and performance
-- Performance bottlenecks
+- Performance bottlenecks in both HTTP and messaging layers

 ## Project Structure